mycpphurts/HorizonNPC-IssueTracker/README.md

 ## Sending an issue
 Head to the [Issues page](https://github.com/mycpphurts/HorizonNPC-IssueTracker/issues) and follow the templates below.

+NOTE: You can also send suggestions in here, they will be tagged as Suggestion using Github's Tag feature.

 ## How to report an issue?
 Step by step

 ### Requirements